Making Accessible Podcasts Content Creators Guide

-Recently, the podcasting industry has seen rapid growth in popularity.
+Recently, the podcasting industry has boomed.
 Nearly 51% of US adults listen to podcasts.
 As of 2023, Apple Podcasts hosts over 2.5 million podcasts with over 82 million episodes.

 Sound quality is the most important factor in starting a successful podcast.
 It’s also one of the most critical elements in improving podcast accessibility.
 Take a moment to think about your podcast.
 Is your audio loud enough?
 Is it easy to understand everything you’re saying?
 Are your podcasts free from background sounds and unnecessary noises?
-If the answer to any of these is no, then it’s a surefire sign that some adjustments need to be made.
+If the answer to any of these is no, then it’s a clear sign that you need to make some adjustments.

-There’s a common misconception that good audio equipment has to be expensive.
-Which is untrue.
-You can find a vast selection of cheap, highly-rated microphones online.
-A USB microphone with a pop filter can be purchased from Amazon for as little as $30.
-If you want to improve the sound on a microphone you already own, buy a pop filter on its own.
+People often think good audio equipment equals expensive, but this is untrue.
+You can find loads of cheap but highly-rated microphones online.
+USB microphones with pop filters are available on Amazon for as little as $30.
+If you want to improve the sound on a microphone you already own, buy a pop filter.
 These cancel out plosives and only cost around $5.
 This also reduces the amount of sound engineering needed post-production.

-Having good-quality audio is about making the most of your voice.
-Speak in a loud, clear voice throughout the podcast.
-This keeps post-production editing to a minimum.
-Be sure to enunciate every word properly and only have one speaker talking at a time.
-Taking a moment between topics and sentences allows the listener to process everything you’re saying.
+You need to make the most of your voice.
+Speak in a loud, clear voice for the entire recording.
+Enunciate every word.
+Keep it to one speaker at a time.
+Take a moment between topics and sentences to let people process what you’re saying.